 When you feel fatigued or tired it may be because you're not eating enough food or eating the wrong kinds of foods.
 Remember, it's food that fuels your body.
 Your body needs food to function properly.
 Failing to fuel your body in a healthy manner surely will have consequences such as feeling sluggish and lethargic.
 Here are some suggestions you should consider if or when you feel tired:

-The benefits of eating nuts far outweigh the risks.
 Nuts are high in fiber, healthy unsaturated fats, vitamins, minerals, and other compounds which promote good health.
 Nuts improve cholesterol levels, reduce inflammation, and help keep arteries flexible which minimizes elevated systolic blood pressure.
-Eating nuts regularly can also reduce the risk of type-2 diabetes.
-The risks of eating nuts is excessive consumption of calories since nuts are relatively high in calories.
-This should NOT be of concern since the reduced rate of heart disease and cancer rates from those who eat nuts far outweighs the risk of weight gain.
-In fact, eating nuts may actually reduce your bodyweight and make you leaner due to their relatively high protein and fiber content.
+Eating nuts regularly may reduce the risk of heart disease, cancer and type-2 diabetes.
+A large observational study published in the New England Journal of Medicine (Nov, 2013) has found that eating a handful of nuts daily may increase longevity.
+Also, the report has found that regular eaters of nuts were more slender than those who did not eat nuts.
+This is likely due to the fact that nuts are relatively high in fiber and protein.
 It's fiber within nuts that makes you feel fuller longer so that you're less likely to eat as much food later.
-In addition, research published in the New England Journal of Medicine has shown that eating nuts regularly may allow you to live longer.
+Nuts of any variety such as walnuts, hazelnuts, almonds, Brazil nuts, cashews, macadamias, pecans, pistachios, and pine nuts are healthy.
 So go ahead, eat nuts but do so in moderation--think one handful per day.

 Fruits and vegetables should be eaten regularly throughout the day (read: each and every meal).
 Why is it so important to eat fruits and vegetables?
 Here are the most notable benefits: